justinknguyen/BeatBind/README.md

 # IMPORTANT NEWS

-Due to rising Spotify premium costs in Canada, it doesn't make much sense to use it over Apple Music.
+Due to rising Spotify Premium costs in Canada, it is more expensive than Apple Music now.

-I've switched to Apple Music for now, but it doesn't mean I won't continue supporting this app.
+I've switched to Apple Music, but it doesn't mean I won't continue supporting this app.
 I'll try my best to resolve any issues, but I can't guarantee I'll be able to solve all of them.
+Some issues may require me to have Spotify Premium to fix.

 Thanks for all of the love and support <3

 # <img src="./BeatBind/icon.ico" width="4%" height="5%"> BeatBind - Spotify Global Hotkeys